Camp Lemonnier: History

-A Marine Corps FAST team were the initial force to occupy Camp Lemonier in June 2002 and provide security while Army Special Forces Logistics specialists (SOT-A) planned the development to receive more forces.
+Initial occupation of Camp Lemonier was cemented by Naval Special Warfare SEAL Team One Bravo, along with two Air Force Combat Controllers, Roger Purseley and Bill Adams, and two Air Force Pararescuemen, Richard Oberstar and Ronald Ellis, from the 23rd Special Tactics Squadron.
+A Marine Corps FAST team was the secondary force to occupy Camp Lemonier in June 2002, providing security while Army Special Forces Logistics specialists (SOT-A) planned the development to receive more forces.
 Initial Command and Control was established under SOCCENT by a US Air Force Special Operations command element.
-The initial US combat forces started with Air Force MC-130s and MH-53s who redeployed from Jacobabab, Pakistan, followed shortly by 7th SFG soldiers and an Army Tank Support Battalion for base support.
+The initial US combat forces started with Air Force MC-130s and MH-53s redeploying from Jacobabad, Pakistan, followed shortly by 7th SFG soldiers and an Army Tank Support Battalion for base support.

+The combined joint special operations task force which set up operations in mid-2002 was supported by the 87th Combat Support Battalion from Fort Stewart, who ran base operations, and the 80th Transportation Detachment from Fort Hood, augmented by soldiers from the 11th Transportation Battalion from Fort Story, who set up and operated the aerial and sea ports of debarkation.
+Once the camp had been suitably established for operations and life support, the base was transferred to the newly-established CJTF-HOA.

 While the intent was to move ashore, the Camp Lemonnier facilities which had not been in use for several years were in a state of disrepair.
 Some buildings were concrete shells and had been stripped of interior fixtures, pipes and wiring, while the roofs of several structures had collapsed.
 Goats roamed the property and birds had taken roost in several of the abandoned structures.
 The former swimming pool had been used as a trash dump.
 Some buildings that were closer to the Djiboutian Air Force controlled side of the airport were in better shape and required minimal renovation.
 As a result, the CJTF-HOA staff remained aboard the USS Mount Whitney as the U.S. Army (Bravo Company, 46th Engineer Battalion (CBT)(HVY)) began renovations.
-(Camp Physical Security was first established by Marines from 2D Fleet Anti-Terrorism Security Team (FAST Co) and was handed over to the 551st Military Police Company, 101st Airborne Division) This involved building new concrete pads, maintenance facilities and living areas.
+(Camp Physical Security was first established by Marines from 2D Fleet Anti-Terrorism Security Team (FAST Co) and was handed over to the 551st Military Police Company, 101st Airborne Division.)
+This involved building new concrete pads, maintenance facilities and living areas.